-Which is unfortunate because the majority of aquarists have no ideas these intriguing fish will eventually grow up to 3 feet long.
+This is unfortunate because the majority of aquarists have no ideas these intriguing fish will eventually grow up to 3 feet long.

 Hailing from the Orinoco and Amazon basins of South America, these fish are found in forested river channels where they can stalk prey from the surface.

-As obligate predators, Silver Arowana can be trained onto meat and dead prey but much prefer small fish, insects, shrimp and crayfish.
+As obligate predators, Silver Arowana can be trained onto meat and dead prey but much prefer small fish, insects, shrimp, and crayfish.

 Adults are excellent jumpers and can clear the water by up to 6 feet in order to snatch birds and reptiles from tree branches!

-Tight fitting lids are a must, especially when dealing with a 3 foot, possibly 10 lb Arowana!
+Tight-fitting lids are a must, especially when dealing with a 3 foot, possibly 10 lb Arowana!

 - Scientific Name: Osteoglossum bicirrhosum